-Skincare Tips for Melanin Rich Skin That Actually Work!
+Skincare Tips for Brown Skin That Actually Work!

 Having melanin-rich skin comes with a host of benefits!
 That natural and magical pigmentation has been found to play a role in protecting against hearing loss, AMD, and yes, skin cancer.
 But wait, slow your roll!
 When it comes to your dark skin, it is more susceptible to some unpleasant skin issues.